xz76/R21/README.md

 * `h`: the state h in Pr(X(t) = j| X(s) = h).
 * `j`: the state j in Pr(X(t) = j| X(s) = h).
 * `s`: the time s in Pr(X(t) = j| X(s) = h).
 The default value is `0`.
 * `weighted`: logical value.
-If `TRUE`, the estimator is weighted by the inverse of cluster sizes.
+If `TRUE`, the estimator is weighted by the inverse of the cluster sizes.
 This is useful when cluster size is random and expected to be informative.
 The defaul value is `FALSE`.
 * `LMAJ`: logical value.
 If `TRUE`, the landmark version of the estimator is returned.
 This is useful when `s>0` and the Markov assumption is not plausible.
 The defaul value is `FALSE`.
 * `B`: number of nonparametric cluster bootstrap replications.
 If `B=0`, no standard errors or confidence intervals/bands are returned.
 The default value is `100`.
 * `cband`: logical value.
 If `TRUE`, the limits of the 95% simultaneous confidence band are returned.
-In this case one should use at least 1000 bootstrap replications.
 The defaul value is `FALSE`.

 ### Function `patp_test()`